| | |

 The “Day 2” Reality of Migrating VMware to Nutanix: What the Migration Tools Don’t Tell You

+When you migrate VMware to Nutanix, the migration tool moves the bits — but the operational model, backup chain, network abstraction, and licensing math are yours to rebuild from Day 1.
 Everyone loves the “green lights” on a migration dashboard.
 I’ve sat in plenty of steering committee meetings where the project lead flashes a slide showing 500 VMs successfully moved from ESXi to AHV using Nutanix Move.
 There is applause, the project is marked “Complete,” and the consultants leave.

 But for the Solution Engineers and Cloud Architects left holding the pager, the real work is just starting.
 The migration tool moves the bits, but it doesn’t migrate the operational model.